 One key to a successful speech is to make it an appropriate length.
 Basically, when a speech is too short, you may not be giving all the information the audience is looking for.
 On the other hand, if your speech is too long, your audience may become bored and you may lose their attention.

 Take the time to research other important speeches.
 The internet has a wealth of recorded speeches so that you can observe how they do it.
-Focus on the qualities that you liked in their speech and emulate them.
+Focus on the qualities that you liked in their speech and emulate them like this from D Gary Young.
 Look for qualities such as their ease in speaking, their humor and how they capture the attention of the audience.

 Do not be afraid to let your audience know that you have no idea of the answer to some of their questions.
 People will respect your honesty and understand that you are human.
 This is much better than rambling on trying to convince them you know what is going on when you don’t.